JuliannaCynthia/JuliannaCynthia/README.md

  but my current obsession is with data!
  You may reach me at ironsjulianna@gmail.com at any time, for any questions or inquiries.

- ⚡Currently, I am entombed in a Data Management Cert!
+ ⚡Currently, I am entombed in a Data Engineering Cert!
  I am experiencing Python for the first time and gaining exposure to Hadoop, Hive, Spark, and many other services&tools!
 <!--